 AP classes can save you money

 Who doesn’t love saving money?
 And since taking an AP course means you don’t have to take the class in college, that’s a class you don’t have to pay for!
 As you can see here, the price for a class varies significantly depending on whether you’re in-state or out-of-state, and also whether you’re at a private or public institution.
 But on average, one credit costs $594.46.

 Keep in mind, however, that most courses are 3-4 credits each, and the typical undergraduate degree requires 120 credits for graduation.

-So the more AP classes you take in high school, the more money you’ll save in college!
+So the more advanced placement classes you take in high school, the more money you’ll save in college!

 It would be remiss of me, however, to discuss the Pros without also addressing the Cons of taking AP classes…

 AP classes are a lot of work

 Why beat around the bush?
-Most AP classes will not be a walk in the park.
+Most advanced placement classes will not be a walk in the park.
 At times (ahem… April and May) you’ll be frustrated and annoyed at having so much work to do, especially when your friends are skating by in their classes.
 You’ll often be tempted to slack off, but then you’ll feel guilty that you’re enjoying yourself when you have so much work to do.
 When it comes to the battle between enjoying yourself or getting down to work, it’s a lose-lose situation.
 Your AP classes will keep you up late, either because you’re finishing up assignments, or because you’re so stressed you can’t get to sleep.